Ingrown hair: causes and how to treat

 Ingrown hair at bikini area

-What are main causes?
+What are main causes of ingrown hair?

 How to treat ingrown hair?